WHAT DO WE DO?

 Your preparation for the trip should include reading about Ghana, receiving the necessary immunisations, obtaining your travel visa (entry permit), and arranging your own flights.
 Our coordinators are on hand 24/7 to assist you with the process.

 Once you have purchased your flight tickets, email the flight information to our office.
 We will then arrange your free airport pick-up.

 Health and Safety

-Volunteers should be familiar with health and safety advice before travelling to Ghana.
+Volunteers should be familiar with health and safety advice before traveling to Ghana.
 Below are some suggested websites: